kay30kim/Algorithm/README.md

 # Algorithm
  This is repository for Algorithm solving problem.
 Algorithm solving solutions are evolving to leverage lots of areas even like NAND Flash firmware code.
 So I strongly got the impression that all of the software developer should practice your algorithm programming skills then you will be a person who is good in a crisis, especially, when things go south.
 That's the reason why I create this repository and cosume the results.
+ Nowdays, my coworkers and I investigating infrastructure for AI workloads involving machine Learning and deep learning are interested optimization algorithm so that we can ameliorate storage problem.
+We hope that it could be a key for improvements in semiconductor performance such as NAND, SSD.
+That's my another reason why I study Algorithm.

 ## contents
 1. Hash